saumitrapal/Bash_Script/README.md

 Note: Floating-point arithmetic requires an external utility like bc.

-#Ep 05 — If Statements & Conditions
+#04: If Statements & Conditions

 Syntax: Always leave whitespace inside the test brackets [ ... ].